tstillwell/appengine_multiblog/README.md

 enabled on your account, certain parts of the app will become unusable until the next 24 hour cycle.

+There are also Safety limits in place (DOS proteciton) on Google App Engine.
+These are short-term quotas that apply for free and billing-enabled accounts.

 If you do have billing enabled understand that you will be billed by google for usage that exceeds the free quota.